July 2, 2019, by Karen Garces

 Ecommerce advertising campaigns drive traffic to your online website, have customers buy from your online store, and retain paying customers afterward.
 Ecommerce marketing is undoubtedly an effective tool to keep those shopping carts full.

 Yes, it does sound a lot like digital marketing.
-Yet, they differ one way or another.
+Yet, they differ one way or another, so make sure to avoid advertising mistakes that can hinder sales.
 For instance, eCommerce marketers won’t be able to take advantage of geotargeting on Facebook because they don’t have a physical storefront.
 That said, one thing that’s primarily important in eCommerce advertising is graphic design.

 I’m pretty sure you’ve purchased a thing or two from a retail store and an online store at one point in your life.
 It’s safe to assume that shopping from an online store has limitations.